 |Distribution: Tropical and subtropical regions|

-Spirocerca lupi is widely distributed in tropical and subtropical regions of Asia, Oceania, Latin America, Africa and the Middle East.
+Spirocerca lupi is widely distributed in tropical and subtropical regions of Asia, Oceania, Latin America, the Caribbean, Africa and the Middle East.

-Infected dogs may initially be asymptomatic but may progress to having regurgitation, vomiting, melena, wasting and weight loss as a result of the granulomatous masses in the oesophagus and stomach (Fig 1).
+Infected dogs may initially be asymptomatic butcan progress to having regurgitation, vomiting, melena, wasting and weight loss as a result of the granulomatous masses in the oesophagus and stomach (Fig 1).
 Aortic migration of larvae may lead to pleuritis resulting in coughing, retching and dyspnoea.
 Aortic aneurysms (Fig 2) may occasionally rupture causing thoracic haemorrhage and sudden death.
 Fibrous nodules in the oesophagus and stomach may undergo malignant transformation and progress to oesophageal sarcoma with secondary metastases.
-Hypetrophic osteopathy with front leg periosteal calcification is commonly found associated with a thoracic space occupying lesion in dog with S. lupi-associated neoplasia.
+HypertrophicHypertrophic osteopathy with front leg periosteal calcification is commonly found associated with a thoracic space occupying lesion in dogs with S. lupi-associated neoplasia.

 Faecal egg shedding is intermittent or absent if nodules lack a fistula.
 Detection of characteristic ellipsoid embryonated eggs (small, 35 × 15 μm) in faeces (Fig 3) by standard flotation (SOP 1) using a solution with S.G. > 1.20 is optimal.
 Primary radiological lesions include a mediastinal mass, usually associated with the terminal oesophagus.
 Spondylitis of the thoracic vertebrae is frequently found on chest radiography.
 Contrast radiography and computed tomography are helpful additional emerging modalities.
-Oesophageal endoscopy has a greater diagnostic sensitivity than radiography.
+Oesophageal endoscopy has a greater diagnostic sensitivity than radiography (Fig 4).
+PCR of faeces has also been shown to be helpful in the diagnosis of S. lupi infection .].

 Treatment is challenging as adults are protected within nodules.
 Off-label anthelmintic regimes have been shown effective in killing adult worms and reducing the size of granulomas.
 These include:

-Food intake may be attempted in an upright standing position in the case of regurgitation due to megaesophagus.
+Food intake may be attempted in an upright standing position in the case of regurgitation due to megaoesophagusmegaoesophagus.

 Monthly application of topical moxidectin plus imidacloprid is approved for use in dogs as a preventative for S. lupi infection in Europe.

 Dogs should be not allowed to roam outdoors unsupervised or allowed to prey upon paratenic hosts such as rodents, lizards and frogs.
-For further control options, refer to General Considerations and Recommendations.
+For further control options, refer to the General Considerations and Recommendations section.